Controlling Biofilm Transport with Porous Metamaterials Designed with Bayesian Learning: Introduction

-To solve the second problem, our answer is to use approximation methods to solve the inverse problem of materials design.
-If one is to define designing materials by perturbing their original structures to obtain the target properties as a {\em forward problem}, one can then define obtaining the tailored materials' structures from the predefined targeted properties as an {\em inverse problem}\footnote{The rigorous formulation follows the {\em Hadamard's principles}, which we do not discuss in details here.} The detailed inverse problem here is formulated as finding the optimal porous structure corresponding to the target biofilm transport properties (i.e., maximize biofilm growth), as a class 2 inverse problem.
-If one is to examine this defined problem in detail, there are two main problems: (A) The defined inverse problem is ill-posed \cite{hadamard_illposed}.
-Two or more different porous structures may yield the same biofilm transport properties, in which if one yields back the materials structure representation as the solution of the inverse problem, this solution may not be unique.
+To solve the problem of inefficient forward predictions of structural designs, we use approximation methods to solve the inverse problem of materials design.
+Suppose one were to define designing materials by perturbing their original structures to obtain the target properties as a {\em forward problem}.
+In that case, one can then define obtaining the tailored materials' structures from the predefined targeted properties as an {\em inverse problem}\footnote{The rigorous formulation follows the {\em Hadamard's principles}, which we do not discuss in details here.} The detailed inverse problem here is formulated as finding the optimal porous structure corresponding to the target biofilm transport properties (i.e., maximizing biofilm growth), as a class 2 inverse problem.
+However, there are two main specifics to note: (A) The defined inverse problem is ill-posed \cite{hadamard_illposed}.
+Two or more different porous structures may yield the same biofilm transport properties, such that the material's structure found as the solution to the inverse problem may not be unique.
 (B) There are no analytical (or symbolic) forms of the inverse map.
 The biofilm simulation is constituted of iterative growth and update of bacteria cells, where it is almost impossible to obtain an analytical inverse of this coupled multiphysics system with changed parameters\footnote{For the detail of the simulation algorithms please refer to Refs. \cite{Li2019} \& \cite{zhai_acs_biofilm}}.